The Most Famous

 With an HPI of 53.00, Yuja Wang is the 6th most famous Chinese Musician.
 Her biography has been translated into 28 different languages.

 Yuja Wang (Chinese: 王羽佳; pinyin: Wáng Yǔjiā; born February 10, 1987) is a Chinese-born American pianist.
-Born in Beijing, she began learning piano there at age six, and went on to study at the Central Conservatory of Music in Beijing and the Curtis Institute of Music in Philadelphia.
+She began learning piano there at age six, and went on to study at the Central Conservatory of Music in Beijing and the Curtis Institute of Music in Philadelphia.
 By age 21, she was already an internationally recognized concert pianist and signed an exclusive contract with Deutsche Grammophon.
 Wang currently lives in New York.

 7. Li Yundi (b.
 1982)